Multi-Dimensional Opinion Formation: Global in time existence and properties of solutions

+We aim to prove a standard existence result for weak solutions via the methods of characteristics.
+For this sake we prove existence and uniqueness of the ODE system for $X$ in the Banach space of continuous functions $\mathcal{C}(\Omega)$ with $\Omega = \mathcal{I}^d \times \mathcal{A}$, subsequently using the push-forward of the initial measure.
+For this sake we first need to verify that the map from $X$ to the right-hand side in \eqref{eq:odeX} is indeed Lipschitz-continuous in $\mathcal{C}(\Omega)$ and continuous in time.
+Since there is no explicit time-dependence and the second component is trivial, this reduces to the Lipschitz-continuity of the first component, which can be verified by straight-forward estimates: \begin{lem} Let $f_0 \in \mathcal{M}(\mathcal{Q})$, and let \ref{it:lip} hold.
+Then, the map is well-defined and Lipschitz continuous. \end{lem}

+\begin{thm} Let $f_0 \in \mathcal{M}(\mathcal{Q})$ and let $\phi$ be Lipschitz continuous.
+Then, there exists a unique solution $f \in L^\infty(0,T;\mathcal{M}(Q))$to \eqref{eq:pdeweak} with initial condition $f_0$. \end{thm} \begin{proof} Since $\phi$ is Lipschitz continuous, we can use Lemma \ref{lem:uX_lipcont} and, thus, apply Picard-Lindel\"{o}f's Theorem \cite[Theorem 8.13]{kelley_theory_2010} on $\mathcal{C}(\Omega)$ to \eqref{eq:odeX} from which we get existence and uniqueness of a solution continuos in time $X((x_0,\alpha),\cdot)$ to \eqref{eq:odeX} for any $(x_0,\alpha)\in\Omega$.
+By defining $f$ as the push forward measure along the characteristics, we know that is preserves non-negativity and conserves mass.
+And by existence and uniqueness of the characteristics it follows that $f$ exists and is unique. \end{proof}

+Let us mention that under our assumptions, the measure $f$ is indeed a solution of the continuity equation with vector field having bounded divergence.
+Thus, we may even conclude with standard results \cite{diperna1989ordinary} that $f$ is renormalized solutions and $p$-integrability of the solution is preserved in time.
+For simplicity and brevity we do not further dive into this topic.
-Using Picard-Lindel\"{o}f's Theorem \cite[Theorem 8.13]{kelley_theory_2010}, we conclude that for $\phi$ Lipschitz continuous, there exists a unique continuous solution $X((x_0,\alpha),\cdot)$ to \eqref{eq:odeX}.
-Since we chose $T\in\mR_{>0}$ arbitrarily, we can take the limit $T\to\infty$ to obtain a unique continuous solution $X((x_0,\alpha),\cdot)$ to \eqref{eq:odeX} on $[0,\infty)$.
-We continue by showing that that \eqref{eq:pdeweak} is non-negativity preserving and mass conserving, which are two properties important for probability measures.

-\paragraph{Conservation of mass} Let $f$ be a solution to \eqref{eq:pdeweak}, then the total mass is preserved, i.e. $\frac{\dd}{\dd t}\intia f(x,\alpha,t) \dd (x,\alpha)=0$.
-This follows by using the weak formulation of our PDE \eqref{eq:pdeweak} with test function $\xi\equiv 1$. \paragraph{Non-negativity of solutions} Let $f$ be a solution to \eqref{eq:pdeweak} and denote $\Tilde{f}(s):=f(x(s),\alpha,t(s))$.
-By using the product rule, we get that along any characteristic the ODE
+We continue by showing that that \eqref{eq:pdeweak} is non-negativity preserving and mass conserving, which are two properties important for probability measures. \paragraph{Conservation of mass} Let $f$ be a solution to \eqref{eq:pdeweak}, then the total mass is preserved, i.e. $\frac{\dd}{\dd t}\intia f(x,\alpha,t) \dd (x,\alpha)=0$.
+This follows by using the weak formulation of our PDE \eqref{eq:pdeweak} with test function $\xi\equiv 1$. \paragraph{Non-negativity of solutions} The non-negativity of the solution follows directly from the existence and uniqueness of the characteristics and the definition of the solution as push-forward measure of the initial condition along the characteristics.